Kukuster/SumStatsRehab/README.md

 ## BACKLOG
  - **add switches to the `fix` command to turn on and off the restoration of the ambiguous effect alleles (in cases when the dbSNPs present multiple options for ALT)**
  - (maybe) improve restoring alleles by adding checks for an exact match of flipped alleles if other checks didn't help.
 This requires having all SNPs for a particular ChrBP in the memory and is relevant only for restoring alleles by looping through the file sorted by Chr and BP.
- - add the ability to specify additional columns from the GWAS SS file that the user wants to include in the end file.
-This would be an array of integers in the json config file for the input GWAS SS file.
  - **improve code in the main file: `SumStatsRehab.py`**
  - improve resolver architecture in `loop_fix.py`: make a separate function loopDB1 and loopDB2 that will loop through enough entries in a DB before every resolver and rewrite a "global" object with properties to be fields from the DB: rsID, Chr, BP, alleles, EAF.
 So resolvers for rsID and ChrBP will be similar to ones for alleles and EAF.
 Resolvers for these fields then should operate on `fields` and that object with fields from a DB.
 This way a really strong optimization, flexibility, and modularity of resolvers will be achieved. `run_all` doesn't have to have resolvers and resolvers_args object to be passed, it can just use the global ones.
  - improve the interface for liftover.
 SumStatsRehab fix should work for all sorts of liftovers between builds 36, 37, and 38, including back liftover.
 If the user omits the preprocessed dbSNP databases as input but specifies the chain file, it can perform liftover only.
+ - add support for:
- - add support for OR, and, maybe, restoration of OR from beta or vice versa.
+   - OR, and maybe restoration of OR from beta and vice versa
+   - Z-score, and maybe restoration of z-score from p-value and vice versa
+   - standard deviation, and maybe restoration of std.err., std.dev., and N from each other in accord to the relation
  - add a keyword argument that specifies a temp directory for intermediate files.
 GWAS SS files are usually 1-4 Gigs unpacked.
- - set alleles column to uppercase during preparation (in `prepare_GWASSS_columns.py` script).
  - feature: save a human-readable textual report about the overall results of restoration (e.g. "performed a liftover, n rsIDs restored, n Chrs lost, ...")
  - at the moment of 2021.11.14, the following executables are assumed to be available in PATH: `bash`, `cut`, `paste`, `sort`, `awk`, `gzip`, `gunzip`, `head`, `tail`, `rm`, `wc`.
 Need to do more tests of SumStatsRehab with a different versions of `bash`, `awk` (including `gawk`, `nawk`, `mawk`.
 E.g. even though `gawk` is default for GNU/Linux, Ubuntu has `mawk` by default).
  - **make SumStatsRehab installable via `pip`**
  - Study what is a better approach to restoring EAF from other dbs.
 Bc for other populations there are not a lot of snps having frequency data.
 When you try to restore eaf for a more specific populations, it will miss a lot of snps in the ss files, therefore reducing overall accuracy.
 Idea for workaround: ability to specify multiple dbs, so the each next one in a list will be a lower priority.
  - `diagnose` command script should also generate a bar chart for the bin with missing p-value
  - **add data to the csv report of issues: rsID, rsID_restorable, Chr, Chr_restorable, ... etc. Use this report in the FIX command when deciding on the workflow.**
- - **add the following logic for restoring MAF: if the DB specifies allele frequency for all alleles except one (dot '.'), then it should calculated as 1 minus frequency of other alleles instead of leaving a dot**
  - add feature: `amputate` command.
 Runs `diagnosis` and removes all the invalid rows.